 |Soft and Fruit Drinks||Hard Candy||Condiments|

-|Organic Vegetables||Organic Cheese and other Dairy products||Rice|
+|Organic Vegetables||Organic Cheese and other Dairy products||Grains|

-|Local Fresh Fish||Wheat Grains||Quinoa|
+|Local Fresh Fish||Rice||Quinoa|

-If you have a food coloring allergy, it is important to read all labels of the products you are consuming.
-The allergists at NY Allergy & Sinus Centers can help you determine which food colorings to steer clear of.
+If you have a food coloring allergy, it is important to read all the labels of the products you are consuming.
+The allergists at NY Allergy & Sinus Centers can help you determine which food coloring agents to steer clear of.
 We have easy access to the latest technology to diagnose and relieve your headaches, itchy skin, and other symptoms related to food coloring allergy.
-We also offer personalized treatment plans to our patients in seven convenient offices throughout Manhattan: Murray Hill, Midtown, Upper West Side, Chelsea, Upper East Side, and in Queens: Glendale and Hollis.
+We also offer personalized treatment plans to our patients in six convenient offices throughout Manhattan and queens.
+Call 212-686-4448 to book your appointment today.